 Links to Other Faculty Resources

 - The Public Faculty Resources Google folder: Recordings and resources from OFA workshops. *NOTE* you must be logged into your Montclair Google Account to access (montclair.edu email and NetId password).

 - IT’s Audio-Visual Services page presents information about classroom technology.
 To determine the technologies your classroom is equipped with, check classroom assignments on Nest.
 Next, go to 25 LIVE to see details about your classroom set-up and equipment.

 Resources for Communicating with Students

 - Video Conferencing Guidelines

-- Student Communications ListServ (9.2.20) by subscribing to this listserv you will be copied on all communications that have been sent to students, so you know what they are being advised re: deadlines, financial aid, policies, registration, support services, and academic advising notices.
+- Student Communications ListServ (9.2.20) by subscribing to this listserv you will be copied on all communications sent to students.
+These cover: student deadlines, financial aid, policies, registration, support services, and academic advising notices.

 - For those teaching HawkSYNC, communicate your Zoom participation expectations to students, consider sharing these funny student-produced videos on how to properly (and more effectively) participate in class during synchronous Zoom sessions.